noisrucer/girok/README.md

 Just kidding.
 Enter `pip uninstall girok` in your terminal.
 Bye..😢

-# 💌 Contribuute to the project
+# 💌 Contribute to the project

 If you have any new features that would make your life easier, please don't hesitate to raise issues.